Questions? Get details about the Penn LPS Online learning experience, tuition, and more by browsing the Frequently Asked Questions below.

 If you don't find the answer to your question here, the Penn LPS Online team is available to help you explore your options, get started with your degree application or navigate the open enrollment process for courses or certificates.
 Contact us.

 Online courses offer many of the same benefits on-campus courses can offer.
-Using the tools provided by the online learning platform, online students can participate in group discussions, chat one-on-one with professors and engage with course materials through text, audio and video media.
+Using the tools provided by Canvas, the University's online learning platform, online students can participate in group discussions, chat one-on-one with professors and engage with course materials through text, audio, and video media.
 Unlike on-campus courses, online courses do not require students to travel to campus for scheduled meetings, which allows students to complete coursework at times of day that suit their schedules.
 To learn more, review Am I Ready For Online Learning?

 Interactions in an online learning environment tend to fall into two categories.
 Synchronous learning is real-time, live communication between students and instructors via audio, webcam and text-based chat.
 Some Penn LPS Online courses require students to participate in scheduled sessions of synchronous class time.
-In most courses, our online platform facilitates asynchronous learning, which allows students to engage with course material or complete assignments at times of day that suit their schedules.
+In most courses, our online learning platform, Canvas, facilitates asynchronous learning, which allows students to engage with course material or complete assignments at times of day that suit their schedules.
 Some asynchronous courses offer optional synchronous sessions scheduled by instructors.
 Our course descriptions will indicate whether synchronous learning is required.